-So for you to start your new adventure in this European country, we prepared a guide here on how you can apply for a Schengen tourist visa to Germany and other information you might need.
+So for you to start your new adventure in this European country, we prepared a guide here on how you can apply for a Schengen Germany Visa and other information you might need.

 Other Related Articles:

-Who needs to apply for A Germany Schengen Visa in the German Embassy in the Philippines?
+Who needs to apply for Schengen Germany Visa in the German Embassy in the Philippines?

 - Applicants who will solely be staying in Germany as a tourist in the Schengen Area;

 - Those who will travel around the Schengen Area but will be staying in Germany for the longest time; or

 - Those whose point of entry is in Germany, if traveling to other Schengen Countries in equal duration.

 Main requirements in applying for Schengen Germany Visa

 - Completed and Signed Online Visa Application Form;

 - Two current biometric passport picture